25priya2004/predictinghouseprices/README.md

 Reference:kaggle.com(USA Housing)

 This project uses machine learning techniques to predict house prices based on various features.
-# How to run the code and any dependency;
+# How to run the code and any dependency:
  House Price prediction using machine learning
  # How to run:
    # pip install jupyter lab